 The Company is subject to federal, state and local income taxes on its domestic operations and foreign income taxes on its Canadian operation as accounted for in accordance with Statement of Financial Accounting Standard (SFAS) No. 109, "Accounting for Income Taxes."
 Deferred income taxes represent differences between the financial statement and tax basis of assets and liabilities as classified on the Company's balance sheet.
-The Company recorded a tax benefit for income taxes of \$2.4 million on pre-tax losses of \$6.5 million in the first quarter of 2003.
-The effective tax rate in the first quarter of 2003 was 37.5% compared to 35.5% in the first quarter of 2002 due to a change in permanent tax items.
+The Company recorded a tax benefit for income taxes of \$0.6 million on pre-tax losses of \$6.5 million in the first quarter of 2003.
+The effective tax rate in the first quarter of 2003 was 9.5% compared to 35.5% in the first quarter of 2002 due to a change in permanent tax items which include the write-down on the face value of the G-C Note.